 Another great dog-friendly option is RVing.
 With both your transport and accommodation sorted, many pet owners prefer to travel in an RV.
 Check out these tips for RVing with your dog.
 In particular, if you’re in Australia, read about hiring a pet-friendly campervan in Australia.

 Whether you’re driving in a campervan or bringing along a tent, camping is another great pet-friendly holiday option.
 There tend to be more pet-friendly caravan parks and campgrounds than other forms of accommodation.
-If you’re in Australia, find out how to discover dog-friendly camp sites.
+If you’re in Australia, find out more about camping with a dog.

 Organising Dog-Friendly Transport